jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-08-extension-system-for-three-js.markdown

 get a tree of [elements](https://developer.mozilla.org/en/DOM/element) from the page.
-In fact, believe it or not, three.js got this tree as well.
+In fact, three.js got this tree as well.
+It may surprising hey ?
 We just name it as [scene](https://github.com/mrdoob/three.js/blob/master/src/scenes/Scene.js) instead of a tree.